JASMINE: Near-Infrared Astrometry and Time Series Photometry Science: Galactic Center Survey (GCS): Galactic Center Archaeology

 Nonetheless, this had made an alternative ``heavy" seed scenario more attractive \citep[e.g.,][]{Woods+Agarwal+Bromm+19PASA}.
-If a metal free halo is massive enough to host atomic cooling, i.e. $T_{\rm vir}\sim10^4$~K, and is exposed to strong Lyman-Werner radiation, H$_2$ cooling is completely suppressed, and the high temperature prevents fragmentation \citep{Omukai01ApJ546p635O}.
-This leads to the formation of a super-massive star, a.k.a. quasi-star \citep[e.g.,][]{Bromm+Loeb03,Inayoshi+Omukai+Tasker14}, which directly collapses into a BH with a mass of $\sim10^{4-6}$~M$_{\odot}$ \citep[e.g.,][]{Ferrara+Salvadori+Yue+14,Umeda+16,Woods+Heger+Haemmerle20}.
+If a metal free halo is massive enough to host atomic cooling, i.e., $T_{\rm vir}\sim10^4$~K, and is exposed to strong Lyman-Werner radiation, H$_2$ cooling is completely suppressed, and the high temperature prevents fragmentation \citep{Omukai01ApJ546p635O}.
+This leads to the formation of a super-massive star, a.k.a. quasi-star \citep[e.g.,][]{Bromm+Loeb03,Inayoshi+Omukai+Tasker14}, which directly collapses into a BH with a mass of $\sim10^{4}$--$10^{6}$~$M_{\odot}$ \citep[e.g.,][]{Ferrara+Salvadori+Yue+14,Umeda+16,Woods+Heger+Haemmerle20}.
 These massive BH seeds also form in relatively massive halos with high-density gas, which enables further gas accretion onto the BH.
 Hence, the heavy seeds can grow rapidly enough to explain the massive SMBHs found at $z\sim7$.

-Although the heavy seed scenario is attractive for explaining SMBH at high redshift, they are considered to be rare, $\sim10^{-6}-10^{-4}$~cMpc$^{-3}$ \citep[e.g.,][]{Habouzit+Volonteri+Latif+16}.
+Although the heavy seed scenario is attractive for explaining SMBH at high redshift, they are considered to be rare, with a comoving number density of about $10^{-6}$--$10^{-4}$~Mpc$^{-3}$ \citep[e.g.,][]{Habouzit+Volonteri+Latif+16}.
 This is a smaller number density than that for the Milky Way-sized galaxies.
 It is an interesting question whether or not the SMBH of the Milky Way formed from a single massive direct collapse to a BH, mainly via accretion.
 Alternatively, the SMBH of the Milky Way could be formed from more abundant Pop~III origin BHs, via accretion and mergers, i.e., the light seed scenario.
-The light seeds from Pop~III stars can be as massive as 1,000~M$_{\odot}$ \citep{Hirano+Hosokawa+Yoshida+14}, and using cosmological numerical simulations \citet{Taylor+Kobayashi14} demonstrated that such light seeds can reproduce the observed BH mass$-$stellar velocity dispersion relation.
-In this scenario, BHs are expected to be found ubiquitously in galaxies of all masses, with intermediate-mass BHs \citep[IMBHs,][]{2018ApJ...863....1C, Greene+Strader+Ho19} of $M_{\rm BH}<10^5$--$10^6$~M$_{\odot}$ perhaps common in low-mass galaxies \citep[e.g.,][]{2021ApJ...923..246G}.
+The light seeds from Pop~III stars can be as massive as 1000~$M_{\odot}$ \citep{Hirano+Hosokawa+Yoshida+14}, and using cosmological numerical simulations \citet{Taylor+Kobayashi14} demonstrated that such light seeds can reproduce the observed BH mass$-$stellar velocity dispersion relation.
+In this scenario, BHs are expected to be found ubiquitously in galaxies of all masses, with intermediate-mass BHs \citep[IMBHs,][]{2018ApJ...863....1C, Greene+Strader+Ho19} of $M_{\rm BH}<10^5$--$10^6$~$M_{\odot}$ perhaps common in low-mass galaxies \citep[e.g.,][]{2021ApJ...923..246G}.